How To Use And Configure WordPress Widgets – Part 4

 (Create your own sidebar widgets)

-Adding WordPress Widgets To The Site
+Adding And Configuring WordPress Widgets In Your Site

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...